 Yes, the Movavi Screen Recorder is completely safe.
 All your recordings would be safe and won’t be exposed in any way to third-party entities.
 All your recordings would be saved on your local drive whose access permission would only be granted by you.

-Q. Is Movavi screen recorder available in other languages?
+Q. Is the Movavi screen recorder available in other languages?